mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Isaac conceded that the situation was unfair to me.
 He promised to retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
 The offer was not even contingent on the new retainer.

 But what would we do with 40 hours per month if there were only 20 hours left in the project?
 Isaac proposed that WebAgency take over the dev work as well.
-WebAgency billed a much higher rate than TinyPilot's in-house developers, but Isaac predicted they'd reduce costs overall.
+WebAgency billed a higher rate than TinyPilot's in-house developers, but Isaac predicted they'd reduce costs overall.
 TinyPilot's devs specialize in programming languages like Python and JavaScript, but WebAgency's devs had more experience with design-heavy CSS work.

 I signed the retainer.
 My 60 high-quality retainer hours were slated for March.